A platform engineered around Four Pillars of Dependability

-Delivering seamless experiences to your customers is vital, that’s why we created the four pillars.
-This mathematically modelled approach to system design guarantees critical functionality at scale.
+Synchronizing data in realtime is vital for a seamless user experience.
+That’s why we created the Four Pillars.
+This mathematically modelled approach to system design guarantees business-critical realtime digital experiences at scale.

 <65ms roundtrip latency in 99% percentile.
 Unlimited channel throughput.Integrity Guarantees for ordering and delivery to overcome limitations of pub/sub & simplify app architecture.